sirjkm/p2pLending/README.md

 # Edit a Request or Offering

 Each loan will have an option to edit the terms of the agreement for a set period of time

+# Future Development

+In the future I would like there to be a "marketplace" for loans.
+A user could joing and search for an appropriate amount that they are looking to borrow and check terms and conditions set by the person offering the loan.